aelam/HTTPLiveStreaming-1/README.md

 - for Mac OS X, AVFoundation is using hardware encoding.
 I using it.

-- AAC Hardware Encoding is not working on iOS.
+- AAC Hardware Encoding is not working on iOS (Software Encoding).
 Mac OS X only (AVFoundation)

 - H264 Hardware Decoder is working perfectly.

 - H264 MaxSlice option is not working.
 I use packetization mode 0 (Single NAL)

-- H264 kVTCompressionPropertyKey_ExpectedFrameRate is not working on Mac OS X. 15 fps static only
+- H264 kVTCompressionPropertyKey_ExpectedFrameRate is not working on Mac OS X. (15 fps static only)

 - H264 bitrate is only working iOS. not Mac OS X.